 - Always have colostrum on hand because you'll never know if you need it.
 You can buy it at the feed store, and it's just a good failsafe to have “just in case.”
 In our case, it turned out to be a great thing we had it to keep the bull calf healthy and strong.

 - Find connections with those who understand what you're going through.
 If you're looking for somewhere to do this, check out the info about the Modern Homesteading Conference below.

 Modern Homesteading Conference

 The Modern Homesteading Conference is a two-day event held in the Pacific Northwest.
-There will be presentations and lectures from experienced homesteaders, with tracts for those new to homesteading as well as topics for those who have been on the path longer.
+There will be both presentations and lectures from experienced homesteaders.
+We'll also have tracts for those new to homesteading as well as topics for those who have been on the path longer.

-You'll bypass years of mistakes by learning from our expert speakers to create a productive homestead and find your kind of people all at the same place.
+You'll bypass years of mistakes by learning from our expert speakers.
+Learn to create a productive homestead and find your kind of people all in the same place.
 If you’ve ever felt alone on this journey, you need to attend!
 Learn more about the Modern Homesteading Conference here.